trinhbatu6789-ux/CVTBT/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 🐛 Bug Report
+name: Bug Report
-about: Báo cáo lỗi trong CV project
+about: Create a report to help us improve
 title: '[BUG] '
-labels: bug
+labels: ['bug', 'needs-triage']
 assignees: ''
 ---

-## 🐛 Mô tả lỗi
+## 🐛 Bug Description
-Mô tả ngắn gọn về lỗi bạn gặp phải.
+A clear and concise description of what the bug is.

-## 🔄 Các bước tái tạo lỗi
+## 🔄 Steps to Reproduce
+Steps to reproduce the behavior:
-1. Vào trang '...'
+1. Go to '...'
-2. Click vào '...'
+2. Click on '....'
-3. Scroll xuống '...'
+3. Scroll down to '....'
-4. Thấy lỗi
+4. See error

-## ✅ Kết quả mong đợi
-Mô tả rõ ràng về kết quả bạn mong đợi.
+## 🎯 Expected Behavior
+A clear and concise description of what you expected to happen.

-## 📱 Môi trường
+## 📱 Screenshots
-- OS: [e.g. Windows, macOS, Linux]
-- Browser: [e.g. Chrome, Firefox, Safari]
+If applicable, add screenshots to help explain your problem.

+## 🌍 Environment
+- **OS**: [e.g. Windows 10, macOS 13.0, Ubuntu 22.04]
+- **Browser**: [e.g. Chrome 120, Firefox 121, Safari 17]
-- Version: [e.g. 22]
+- **Version**: [e.g. 1.2.3]
-- Device: [e.g. Desktop, Mobile]
+- **Node.js**: [e.g. 18.17.0]

-## 📷 Screenshots
-Nếu có thể, hãy thêm screenshots để giải thích rõ hơn về lỗi.

-## 📋 Thông tin bổ sung
+## 📋 Additional Context
-Thêm bất kỳ thông tin nào khác về lỗi ở đây.
+Add any other context about the problem here.

+## 🔍 Possible Solution
+If you have ideas on how to fix this bug, please describe them here.

+## 📝 Checklist
+- [ ] I have searched for existing issues before creating this one
+- [ ] I have provided all the information requested above
+- [ ] I have tested this issue on the latest version